Here are a few things to keep in mind when posting for ChurchMag:

 - Place a MORE tag around 100 words (If you’ve placed a graphic at the head, then less.
 Also, do not write before the header image.)

 - Use <h3> for headings and be sure to capitalize as done with titles.

 - Avoid superfluous italics, bold emphasis, trailing “…” ’s and UPPERCASING of words.
 Italics can be used for tonal emphasis, and bold emphasis may be used occasionally.

 - Use the code function when referring to code.
 In HTML view, select the text to be presented as code, click the CC button on the toolbar, insert code language, formatted!

-- Add [Infographic], [Video], [Images] and [Comic], respectively, at the end of the title.
-If a video, infographic, or comic is only a peripheral to the piece, then do not.
+- Add [Infographic], [Video], [Images], respectively, at the end of the title.
+If a video, image, or infographic, is only a peripheral to the piece, then do not.

 - Make sure images are properly licensed (Creative Commons only, no commercial licensed images).

 - All images must be hosted by us, not linked.

 - Add a featured image—1200px wide and 630px high.

 - All images should be 1200px wide unless you’re displaying smartphone screenshots.